lululeon/nanoplatform/README.md

 1. create a **new folder** with the name of the new microservice.
 1. cd into it the new folder
 1. run `go mod init <new-module-name>`. e.g. `go mod init tagger`
-1. cd back up to the root folder of the monorepo. run `go use ./new-folder-name` to add the location of the new module to the monorepo workspace.
+1. cd back up to the root folder of the monorepo. run `go work use ./new-folder-name` to add the location of the new module to the monorepo workspace.

 ### Testing the builds of individual container images
 Because the docker files aren't all named `Dockerfile`, you will need the `-f` flag when invoking build commands: